π‘ Tip: Rule of thumb β use -> through a pointer and . on an object. That covers 90% of cases.

 Point p1 = {3, 7}; // cleaner

 In practice, typedef'd structs are the norm.
-Your code is shorter and more readable.
+The code is shorter and easier to read.

 Enum (enum) β A Group of Named Constants

-With enum you can name and group related integer constants β a great way to avoid magic numbers.
+enum lets you name and group related integer constants β a great way to avoid magic numbers.

 enumColor { RED, GREEN, BLUE }; // RED=0, GREEN=1, BLUE=2enumColor c = GREEN;